thehanlab/dynamicLM/README.md

 Brier score (BSt).

-- AUCt is defined as the percentage of correctly ordered markers when comparing a case and a control – i.e., those who incur the primary event within the window w after prediction and those who do not.
+- AUCt is defined as the percentage of correctly ordered markers when comparing a case and a control – i.e., those who incur the pr imary event within the window w after prediction and those who do not.
 - BSt provides the average squared difference between the primary event markers at time w after prediction and the absolute risk estimates by